Pooja-Lokesh/Sentimental_analysis_GRU_Bidirectional_LSTM/README.md

 ## LSTM :
-same mechanism as RNN
-cell state is the meedium through which information flows in the network
-    it is a memory of a network
+- Cell state is the medium through which information flows in the network, it is a memory of a network.
-gates decide to keep ot froget a particukar informationa s we progress sequentially ina  RNN This uses sigmoid activation function , it squishes values from 0 to 1 forget gate,input gate,output gate
+- Gates decide to keep or forget a particular informationa as we progress sequentially in RNN
+- This uses sigmoid activation function , it squishes values from 0 to 1

-teh forget gate decides which informstion to passs on and whihc information to forget
+- The forget gate decides which informstion to pass on and which information to forget
-    the input and the previous hidden state is passed to sigmoid function the closer to 0 means forget and closer to 1 means keep the input gate
+    * the input and the previous hidden state is passed to sigmoid function
-    the hidden state and input is passed through the sigmoid this decides whoch values need to be updated
+    * the closer to 0 means forget and closer to 1 means keep the input gate the hidden state and input is passed through the sigmoid this decides whoch values need to be updated